Natural Bridge Caverns: Passages renamed

-In 2008, the Caverns' owners changed the names for the passages.
-The "North Cavern" was changed to "Discovery Passages," and the "South Cavern" was changed to "Hidden Passages."
+In 2008, the caverns' owners changed the names for the passages.
+The "North Cavern" was changed to "Discovery Passages". and the "South Cavern" was changed to "Hidden Passages".
 According to the landowners, the change in names better reflects the discovery and exploration history of the cavern and removes some confusion for guests.

 Wildlife

-There is recent evidence of bats residing in Natural Bridge Caverns including roosting areas and accumulation of bat guano.
-Bracken Cave, near Natural Bridge Caverns is home to one of two large bat colonies in Texas.
+There is recent evidence of bats residing in the Natural Bridge Caverns including roosting areas and accumulation of bat guano.
+Bracken Cave, near the Natural Bridge Caverns, is home to one of two large bat colonies in Texas.
 The bats that inhabit Bracken Cave are a small species called Mexican free-tailed bats.
 Bats control the insect population, help to pollinate plants, and are a food source for other animals, making them a valuable part of the ecosystem.
-The cave was the focus of a 2013 episode of the syndicated anthology television series, Texas Country Reporter, hosted by Bob Phillips.
+The cave was the focus of a 2013 episode of the syndicated anthology television series Texas Country Reporter, hosted by Bob Phillips.

-Natural Bridge Caverns Sinkhole Site
+Natural Bridge Caverns Sinkhole

 Located on the property is the Natural Bridge Caverns Sinkhole Site, an archeological site listed on the National Register of Historic Places.
 The location of the site is not publicly disclosed in order to preserve artifacts in their context for ongoing research.